timmseth/Fido/README.md

 * Simple, intuitive, and tablet-ready interface.
 * Easy set up and configuration.
 * Provides a centralized record (easy automated backups).
-* Works great with PHPMyAdmin.
+* Works great with PhpMyAdmin.
 * Automatically calculates most efficient route for new fiber.
 * Automatically calculates loss and cable requirements.
 * Allows for comparison of "optimal conditions" and current conditions.